Workforce Disclosure Initiative

 The Workforce Disclosure Initiative (WDI) aims to improve corporate transparency and accountability on workforce issues, provide companies and investors with comprehensive and comparable data and help increase the provision of good jobs worldwide.

-The WDI investor coalition is made up of 52 institutions, with $6.5 trillion in assets under management.
+The WDI investor coalition is made up of 53 institutions, with $7.5 trillion in assets under management.
 Through our annual survey and engagement programme we generate new data on workforce practices, which our signatories integrate into their investment analysis, and practical insights on how to address salient workforce issues.
 In 2020, 141 global companies took part in the Initiative, demonstrating their commitment to transparency – a 20 per cent increase on 2019.
-Click the button in the banner above to view who those leading companies are.
-Our analysis on all the data submitted by the companies will be published on 31 March.
+Click the button in the banner above to view who those leading companies are and our 2020 analysis of the data submitted.

-The findings from the third annual cycle of workforce reporting
+The findings from the fourth annual cycle of workforce reporting

 Why does workforce reporting matter?

 At a time of rapid change in the labour market, stark social and economic inequalities and growing distrust in the corporate sector, investors, regulators and consumers alike are calling for greater transparency.
 Workforce disclosure – or reporting – offers companies a way to hold a mirror to their own activities, ensure their policies and practices are aligned with international standards, and demonstrate publicly that their workforce practices are delivering for both the company and its workers.

 Designed with the input of investors, companies, trade unions and subject matter experts the WDI survey has been designed to gather the information on the issues most crucial to decent work and human rights in the workplace.
 The WDI survey is aligned with other reporting frameworks including DJSI, GRI, the UNGPs and the SDGs, and offers a comprehensive and comparable reporting system.